 And we don’t just do this with pop songs.
 How many people have enjoyed listening to an Italian opera or a German choir even if they don’t speak those languages?
 An audience may truly feel inspired and emotionally moved by a production even if they have no idea what it’s about.
 If we have world-class voices singing to powerful music, then we can ascribe all kinds of vague meaning to the lyrics and get completely swept away by the majestically beautiful babble.
-That’s what happens in the movie, The Shawshank Redemption, when all the inmates in a prison hear an opera played over the speakers.
+That’s what happens in the movie, The Shawshank Redemption, when all the inmates in a prison hear an Italian opera played over the speakers.
 Red (played by Morgan Freeman) narrates:

 I have no idea to this day what those two Italian ladies were singing about.
 Truth is, I don’t want to know.
 Some things are best left unsaid.
 I’d like to think they were singing about something so beautiful, it can’t be expressed in words, and it makes your heart ache because of it.
 I tell you, those voices soared higher and farther than anybody in a great place dares to dream.
 It was like some beautiful bird flapped into our drab little cage and made those walls dissolve away, and for the briefest of moments, every last man in Shawshank felt free.[v]

 They aren’t—at least not when it comes to explaining consciousness and our ability to creatively use math and language.
 When it comes to answering the simple questions “What are words?” and “How do our brains perceive the meaning behind the medium?” the scientific explanations are mostly nonsensical.
-I’m not saying that the answers offered by these brilliant scientists are wrong.
+I’m not just saying that the answers offered by these brilliant scientists are wrong.
 I’m saying they are totally and completely incoherent.

 Majestically Beautiful Babble

 Humans, like many animals, appear to have an innate sense of number, which can be explained by the advantages of reasoning about numerosity during our evolutionary history.
 (For example, if three bears go into a cave and two come out, is it safe to enter?)
 But the mere fact that a number faculty evolved does not mean that numbers are hallucinations.
 According to the Platonist conception of number favored by many mathematicians and philosophers, entities such as numbers and shapes have an existence independent of minds.
 The number three is not invented out of whole cloth; it has real properties that can be discovered and explored.
-No rational creature equipped with circuitry to understand the concept “two” and the concept of addition could discover that two plus one equals anything other than three.[vi]
+No rational creature equipped with circuitry to understand the concept “two” and the concept of addition could discover that two plus one equals anything other than three.[vii]

 Now if Pinker’s words aren’t confusing enough, we need to recognize that even though he is a zealous materialist, when he explains things by using Platonist philosophy (after the Greek philosopher Plato), he is actually doing a 180-degree turnabout.
 For Platonism is definitely understood to be the opposite of materialism.
 Plato taught his followers that the physical world was just a shadowy image of the more perfect nonphysical world of ideas—phenomena which philosophers call “Platonic Forms.”
 So how can a devout materialist like Pinker get away with using Platonism?
 Is he really trying to just have his immaterial cake and eat it, too?
 Yes.
 Because it’s perfectly fine to talk about Plato and philosophy, regardless of how incoherent your conclusions (could the number three be soft and squishy?), but it’s still definitely not okay to talk about God and spirituality.

 So what’s his solution for maintaining materialism?
 How does he get past this seeming impasse?
 By arguing that mathematics only exists inside our skulls—that our brains actually create it.
-“Numbers, like other mathematical objects, are mental constructions whose roots are to be found in the adaptation of the human brain to the regularities of the universe.”[viii]
+“Numbers, like other mathematical objects, are mental constructions whose roots are to be found in the adaptation of the human brain to the regularities of the universe.”[ix]
 At first you might think that “the regularities of the universe” is just another way of referring to the objective patterns in nature.
 But no, Dehaene is emphatic in arguing that mathematics only exists in our heads.
 In fact, that’s the subtitle of his book, The Number Sense: How the Mind Creates Mathematics.
 (Pinker wrote a book with a similar theme, titled, The Language instinct: How the Mind Creates Language.)

-He explains that this is a philosophical stance called intuitionism or constructivism.
+Dehaene explains that this is a philosophical stance called intuitionism or constructivism.
 Intuitionism holds says that our brains constructed these things in ages past, so they simply feel natural and intuitive for us.
 He cites the German philosopher Immanuel Kant (1724-1804), who said that not only logic and mathematics but also ethics are intuitive for us.
 He also cites the French mathematicians Henri Poincaré (1854-1912), who further developed this philosophy.
 Following in their stead, Dehaene says all our mathematical reasoning is inexplicably innate:

 The discoveries of the last few years in the psychology of arithmetic have brought new arguments to support the intuitionist view that neither Kant nor Poincaré could have known.
 These empirical results tend to confirm Poincaré’s postulate that number belongs to the “natural objects of thought,” the innate categories according to which we apprehend the world…Intuition about numbers is thus anchored deep in our brain.
-Number appears as one of the fundamental dimensions according to which our nervous system parses the external world.[ix]
+Number appears as one of the fundamental dimensions according to which our nervous system parses the external world.[x]

 That sounds very elegant and deep, doesn’t it?
 Again, you really want to believe that this brilliant scientist is saying something coherent.
 Number appears as one of the fundamental dimensions according to which our nervous system parses the external world.
 However, there are a couple of foggy ideas here which, if you blow the fog away, turn out to be completely incoherent.